|The Ponsonby Poodle - by Sir Robert Ponsonby Staples, 1897|

 A hereditary peer, Lord de Mauley is the 7th Baron de Mauley - real name Rupert Ponsonby (yep, really).
 And he is a Freemason according to this source listing the House of Lords Register of Members interests.

-Well, probably nothing.
-I'm not really into such conspiracy theories.
-But I have always been interested in the Kennel Club Freemason connection - ever since a senior member of the Kennel Club made the mistake of giving my other half (and PDE co-producer) Jon a masonic handshake.
+Well, I'm not really into conspiracy theories.
+But I have always been interested in the Kennel Club's Freemason connection - ever since a senior member of the Kennel Club made the mistake of giving my other half (and PDE co-producer) Jon a masonic handshake.
 This, needless to say, was early on in our relationship with the KC.
 In fact, the KC member wasn't that far off - Jon isn't a freemason, but his father was so he's no stranger to their odd ways.